appium/dotnet-client/README.md

 [![Build and deploy NuGet package](https://github.com/appium/dotnet-client/actions/workflows/release-nuget.yml/badge.svg)](https://github.com/appium/dotnet-client/actions/workflows/release-nuget.yml)

 This driver is an extension of the [Selenium](http://docs.seleniumhq.org/) C# client.
-It has all the functionalities of the regular driver, but add Appium specific methods on top of this.
+It has all the functionalities of the regular driver, but add Appium-specific methods on top of this.

 > **Note**
 >
 > The last stable version(v4.4.0) supports the legacy Selenium 3.150.0.<br/>
 > In case you would like to use this client with Selenium 4.0 and above, please use the latest beta version(v5.0.0). <br/>
-> We are well aware this project is not actively maintained, therefore any contributors are more than welcomed to assist with this project.
+> We are well aware this project is not actively maintained, therefore any contributors are more than welcome to assist with this project.

 ## Appium server compatibility for v5.x